anvaka/pplay/README.md

 Here we first set color to a blue-ish color `vec4(0.1, 0.2, 0.4, 1.)`, and then mixed it with coordinates of a point.

-I have also used a special variable called `iFrame` - it is always equal to the current frame number, and it is increasing with time.
+I have also used a special variable called `iFrame` - it is always equal to the current frame number (increases with time).
 So we can use a periodic function like `sin` to get animation.
 You can find more special variables below

 # Extended functionality